vicboma1/PangGame/README.md

 ```
 Note:

-This is a independent game development clone from scratch without profits.
+This is an independent game development clone from scratch without profits.
 It is a small challenge for me to develop this game of my childhood.
 Out of respect, I will not publish the game code.
 This page will act as a visual wiki of development.